Top Cities for Biotech

 Though the majority of that growth was powered by the Celegne/Bristol-Myers Squibb (BMS) megadeal worth $95 billion, strong activity in targets in the $2 billion to $10 billion dollar range continues to trend.

 Translation?
-Now’s a good time to be in the biotechnology industry.
+Now is seen as a good time to be in the biotechnology industry.

 Boston – Cambridge Massachusetts